Weihnachten: Lauscha - Urlaub - Reisen - Thüringen entdecken

 Well from Lauscha, the baubles first went to the neighbouring town of Sonneberg, where publishers took them along to the Leipzig Fair.
 From there, the popularity of the colourful glass baubles continued to spread.

-More from the workshops of Thuringia
+More from the factorys of Thuringia

 You may be wondering what is so remarkable about this.
 But do you know exactly how the glass products got from Lauscha to Sonneberg in those days?
 They were carried by people on foot, in all weathers and over difficult terrain, right across the Thuringian Slate Mountains.
 With their heavy load packed in a wicker basket, they followed what was known as the Lauscha glass-blowers’ trail.
 It was, for the most part, the wives of the glass-blowers who carried the glassware.
 They made the journey of almost 15 kilometres to Sonneberg to deliver the Christmas tree baubles.
 These fragile goods were transported like this for about a hundred years from the mid-19th century.